MOBILE, ALABAMA NOVEMBER 7, 2020

 Riders can choose from four different distances – 8.2 miles, 30 miles, 63 miles and 100 miles.
 If you’re up for the challenge, sign up for the Bayou 100.
 This ride goes over the Dog River Bridge and the Dauphin Island Bridge, but is otherwise a flat and fast course.
 If you’re not quite up for the century, plan on a shorter route of 8, 30, or the metric century.
 Go to the Gears & Beers website and click Routes for detailed info.

-Please note that due to our increased ride participation, our 2019 start, finish, and after-party is moving to the Fort of Colonial Mobile (Fort Conde) at 150 South Royal Street.
+Please note that due to our increased ride participation of nearly 800 riders in 2018, our 2019 start, finish, and after-party will again be at the Fort of Colonial Mobile (Fort Conde) at 150 South Royal Street.
 This is only 0.4 miles from our original street party location, and the same distance from our host hotels.
 It will provide a safer and more enjoyable ride experience, and one that includes a little history (and great access to free parking).

 Our rest stops are fully supported and packed with nutritious and FUN food to make your breaks worth it!
 Our rest stop sponsors – like Alabama Power, Hargrove Engineers, and the Bayou Chamber of Commerce – trot out their very best food like fresh fruit, PB&J sandwiches, salty snacks like chips and crackers, cookies, protein bars, pickle juice, and special treats that represent our sponsors like Shrimp Po’Boys in the Bayou!
 Our sponsor Buffalo Rock provides water, Pepsi products, muscle milk, and Gatorade.
 Everyone has a smile on their face, which is the most important part of the day!